cadrian/libcad/doc/main.md

 polymorphism, and even some design patterns (composites, factories, visitors).

+## Project building

+libCad is a foundation library for other libraries to build upon.
+As such, not only does it provide common code structures and functions, but libCad also provides a build framework (`release.sh` and `Makefile`) that should be able to build well-formed Debian packages (the library package, a development package, and a documentation package).

 \mainpage libCad

 libCad is free software: you can redistribute it and/or modify it under